D'Oyly Carte Opera Company: Principal performers

 From 1909 to 1934, the principal comedian was Henry Lytton, who had been playing a variety of roles with the company steadily since 1887.
 He received a knighthood for his performances during his long tenure with the company.
-Lytton's voice deteriorated during his later career, and when HMV embarked on a series of complete recordings of the operas after World War I, he was not invited to record most of his roles.
+Lytton's voice deteriorated during his later career, and when His Master's Voice embarked on a series of complete recordings of the operas after World War I, he was not invited to record most of his roles.
 Instead, the concert singer George Baker was brought in to substitute.
 Other performers from this period include the mezzo-soprano Nellie Briercliffe, bass-baritone Darrell Fancourt, who is estimated to have portrayed the Mikado of Japan more than 3,000 times, contralto Bertha Lewis, tenor Derek Oldham, soprano Elsie Griffin and baritones Leo Sheffield and Sydney Granville.

 Lytton was succeeded in 1934 by Martyn Green, who played the principal comic parts until 1951, except for a gap from the end of 1939 to 1946, when Grahame Clifford replaced him.
 Green's time with the company is remembered for the early Decca recordings of the operas.
 During Green's tenure, in addition to the long-serving Fancourt, principal players included the baritone Richard Walker, soprano Helen Roberts, mezzo-soprano Marjorie Eyre, baritone Leslie Rands and contralto Ella Halman.
 Green was followed by Peter Pratt, who left the company in 1959, after more than eight years as principal comedian, still only 36 years old.
 During Pratt's years, principals included the bass-baritone Donald Adams, tenor Leonard Osborn (who later directed the company's productions), contralto Ann Drummond-Grant and mezzo-soprano Joyce Wright.

 Pratt's successor was John Reed, who served as principal comedian for two decades.
 Other stars from this era were Thomas Round, Donald Adams, Gillian Knight, Valerie Masterson and Kenneth Sandford, all of whom, except the last, left the company for the wider operatic stage of Covent Garden, Sadler's Wells, English National Opera, Aix-en-Provence and elsewhere.
 When Reed left the company in 1979, his understudy James Conroy-Ward took over until the closure of the company in 1982.

 From 1988, the revived company used guest artists for each production.
 The most regularly seen principal comedians were Eric Roberts and Richard Suart, both of whom also performed the "Grossmith" roles for other opera companies.
 Others included Sam Kelly, Jasper Carrott and Simon Butteriss.